Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

                 Start intersecting here
 ```

-1. First intersection: `t_2 t_3 t_4` and `t_5`, the lhs token has a length of 3 and rhs has length 1.
+1. First intersection: `t_2 t_3 t_4` and `t_5`, the lhs token has a length of 3 and rhs has a length of 1.
 Let's save this into two temporary variables `temp_lhs_len = 3` and `temp_rhs_len = 1` and the parameter `lhs_len = temp_lhs_len`.
     * This means that instead of left shifting by 1 we shift by 3 to calculate the intersection.
     * This is correct because the position of `t_2 t_3 t_4` is the same as `t_2` and we need to intersect it with a token that is after `t_3` and `t_4`.
 2. Second intersection: `t_2 t_3 t_4 t_5` and `t_6 t_7` in this case `lhs_len = temp_rhs_len` (which is 1), we add `temp_rhs_len` to `temp_lhs_len` (`temp_lhs_len += temp_rhs_len` (which is 4)), and make `temp_rhs_len = 2` (the length of `t_6 t_7`) (this will be used in the next intersection with the right token)
     * This is correct because after the first intersection the position of `t_2 t_3 t_4 t_5` is the same as `t_5` and the position of `t_6 t_7` is the same as `t_6`.
 3. Third intersection: `t_0 t_1` and `t_2 t_3 t_4 t_5 t_6 t_7`, at this point `temp_lhs_len = 4` so we add the length of the lhs token (2 in this case) making `temp_lhs_len = 6` and the parameter `lhs_len = temp_lhs_len`.
-    * This is correct because the position of `t_0 t_1` is the same as `t_0` and `t_2 t_3 t_4 t_5 t_6 t_7` has the same postion as `t_6` (not `t_7`) (the position after intersecting with a token to the right is the position of the first token of the rhs sequence)
+    * This is correct because the position of `t_0 t_1` is the same as `t_0` and `t_2 t_3 t_4 t_5 t_6 t_7` has the same position as `t_6` (not `t_7`) (the position after intersecting with a token to the right is the position of the first token of the rhs sequence)
 4. Repeat this for the rest of the lhs and rhs tokens.

-With this I hope the `lhs_len` parameter made sense. **So why do we need it ?** We can just devide this value by 16 (remembering that each group holds 16 values) to find how much we need to add to the group of lhs to match rhs (remembering that the intersection is done in the 48 MSB's, document id and group, so they need to be equal).
+With this, I hope the `lhs_len` parameter makes sense. **So why do we need it?** We can just divide this value by 16 (remembering that each group holds 16 values) to find how much we need to add to the group of lhs to match rhs (remembering that the intersection is done in the 48 MSBs, document id and group, so they need to be equal).

-And the remainder of this division tells us how much we need to shift the lhs values (16 LSB's) to intersect with the rhs ones.
+And the remainder of this division tells us how much we need to shift the lhs values (16 LSBs) to intersect with the rhs ones.
 We also use this remainder to calculate two bit masks `msb_mask` and `lsb_mask` (we will talk about them later).
-For example is the remainder is 3, this masks will assume the following values (just keep them in mind):
+For example, if the remainder is 3, these masks will assume the following values (just keep them in mind):

 * `msb_mask = 0b11100000 00000000`
 * `lsb_mask = 0b00000000 00000111`

-With this we are ready to look at the naive intersection, yay !!
+Now we are ready to look at the naive intersection, yay!!

 ## Naive Intersection
-To more easily analyze the code of each intersection phase I will separate it two fictitious functions, but in the final code they are in the same function with the const generic flag.
+To more easily analyze the code of each intersection phase I will separate it into two fictitious functions, but in the final code, they are in the same function with the const generic flag.

 ### First Phase
 Here is the code for the first intersection phase: